internet law and emerging tech: resources

 Benedict Evans’ technology newsletter.
 Evans formerly worked at Andreessen Horowitz (‘a16z’), a venture capital firm in Silicon Valley.
 Sign up (or read online) at the link.

-Casey Newton’s The Interface: a daily newsletter about platforms and democracy from the Silicon Valley editor of The Verge.
+Casey Newton’s Platformer: a newsletter about platforms and democracy from the former Silicon Valley editor of The Verge.

 Matt Stoller’s Big: a newsletter on the history and politics of monopoly power from a journalist, author and former U.S. Senate Budget Committee policy advisor and analyst.